-5 minutes of prep time + 25 minutes in the oven = a healthy, hearty dinner that your family will love; and you’ll enjoy making!
+5 minutes of prep time + 25 minutes in the oven = a hearty, healthy Asian salmon dinner that your family will love; and you’ll enjoy making!
 I can’t wait to share with you my secret for getting this simple dinner on the table in just 30 minutes.

 You’ll start by combining hoisin sauce, soy sauce, honey, sesame oil, garlic powder, ginger powder and a large pinch of salt and pepper in a small bowl.